Frequently Asked Questions

 Sustainability

-1. How much can I save with Pico Tango cloth nappies?
+3. How much can I save with Pico Tango reusable nappies?

 Disposable nappies cost parents an average of €2,000 per child.
-You can save about €1,400 per child on average.
+With Pico Tango nappies you can save about €1,400 per child on average.

 Here are our costs deconstructed: